Instagram Tips & Strategies

 By Spencer Lanoue

 Feeling like your Instagram growth has flatlined, or that you're just posting into the void?
-An Instagram audit is the single best way to figure out what's working, ditch what isn't, and build a strategy that actually moves you closer to your goals.
-This guide breaks down every step of a thorough Instagram audit, giving you an actionable checklist you can follow to refresh your presence and grow with intention.
+An Instagram audit is the best way to figure out what's working, ditch what isn't, and build a strategy that actually moves you closer to your goals.
+This guide breaks down every step of a thorough Instagram audit, providing you with an actionable checklist you can follow to refresh your presence and grow with intention.

 Step 1: Define Your Goals and Review Your Profile Basics